yokesh27-06/Linux-Process-API-fork-wait-exec/README.md

 # PROGRAM:

-## C Program to print process ID and parent Process ID using Linux API system calls
+## C Program to create new process using Linux API system calls fork() and exit() and to print process ID and parent Process ID using Linux API system calls

-##OUTPUT

-## C Program to create new process using Linux API system calls fork() and exit()